rhjohnstone/raspberry-pi-cat-detector/README.md

 ### Wi-Fi

 The Doorbell RPi has Wi-Fi enabled.
 It is connected to our home network.
+All communication is via Wi-Fi.

 ### Temperature Precautions